Doctors Note Logo

 However, stomach pain has many causes.
 Not all pain is due to an ulcer.
 That's why proper evaluation matters.

-If you're experiencing persistent symptoms and want to better understand what might be causing your abdominal discomfort, a free online symptom checker can help you identify possible causes and prepare informed questions before your doctor's appointment.
+If you're experiencing persistent symptoms and want to better understand what might be causing your abdominal discomfort, a free AI-powered symptom checker can help you identify possible causes and decide whether you should see a doctor right away.

 Why Carafate Helps Healing